Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Reference:** README.md Section 14.1 mentions the directory structure including routing setup.

 ### Task 2.8: Display complete plant information with styling
+**Purpose:** Create a visually appealing and informative plant detail page that presents all relevant plant information in a well-organized, user-friendly layout that adapts to different screen sizes.

 **Requirements:**
 - Create styled layout for all plant details
 - Display plant photo prominently